The Product Regulation and Liability Review: Portugal

 Year in review

 The market for product liability is primarily based on injured parties suing producers or vendors directly.
-Insurance companies may be called upon to participate in judicial proceedings, mostly upon the request of the producers or vendors, and they generally adhere to the same line of defence prepared by them.
+Insurance companies may be called on to participate in judicial proceedings, mostly on the request of the producers or vendors, and they generally adhere to the same line of defence prepared by them.